kesjayaweera/SmartGate_S210/CONTRIBUTING.md

-# Welcome to Contribute to the OpenSI-CoSMIC Project
+# Welcome to Contribute to the OpenSI-SmartGate Project

 ## Basic Steps for Contributing to Our Project